vuzDylan/boilerplate-react-node/README.md

 =================
 - Will not run in browser without adding reducers
 - Use HTML 5 tags in components and containers, with the exception of alerts and modals.
 For these, use their [react-bootstrap components](https://react-bootstrap.github.io/components.html).
+- Hot reloading is possible with [this chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
+Install it, and make sure it is clicked ON to enable hotreloading.